PostHog/plugin-repository/README.md

 ## Adding a plugin to this directory

-Please create a pull request submitting an edit to the [plugins JSON](https://github.com/PostHog/plugins/blob/main/plugins.json).
+Please create a pull request submitting an edit to the [repository JSON](https://github.com/PostHog/plugin-repository/blob/main/repository.json).

 For the 'maintainer' field, add 'official' if you are part of the PostHog team, and 'community' otherwise.